FakhrullahSaadon/Industrial-Smart-Agriculture-System/README.md

 This is a prototype-based project that incorporates IoT technology for soil monitoring in agriculture industry.
 The hardware components consist of ESP32 microcontroller as the backbone of the system as well as industrial-grade soil sensors for measuring the soil parameters such as soil moisture, EC, temperature, NPK etc.
-The IoT network setup integrates MQTT messaging protocol to facilitate data transfer between devices and IoT platforms where Datacake as used in this project displays the data on a dashboard real-time monitoring.
+The IoT network setup integrates MQTT messaging protocol to facilitate data transfer between devices and IoT platforms where Datacake as used in this project displays the data on a dashboard for real-time monitoring.
 The dashboard is available both on web and mobile applications.

 List of hardware components used in the system: